andregra/andregra.github.io/index.md

         <h4>University of California, San Diego</h4>
       </div>
       <p class="blurb">
-        I am an urban and development economist interested in the impact of migration on market structure, amenities and urban growth.
+        I am an urban and development economist interested in the impact of migration and migrant identity on market structure, amenities and urban growth.
 My work spans US and African contexts.
-I've also managed household surveys and randomized controlled trials related to health and education in the US, Nigeria and Mozambique.
+I've also managed household surveys and randomized controlled trials related to beliefs, preferences and health decisions in the US, Nigeria and Mozambique.
 I am on the 2025-2026 Job Market.
 You can contact me at <strong>andre.danielgray@gmail.com</strong> or <a href="https://x.com/walcottgray">@walcottgray</a>
       </p>
     </div>
   </div>